casualmind/evxrp-stats/content/issues/2020-03-28-evonix-roleplay-server.md

   - UCP Site
 severity: notice
 ---
-*On Progress* - We are not open this Roleplay Server yet.
+*On Progress* - Currently on developing by our Web Developer Team.
 Please just be patient and visit our [Forum](https://forum.evonix-rp.com) for more Information about the server.